The video is the UK version of the Genius AI, known as the Genius X. There are subtle differences. But the general message is the same.

 If you are an existing Genius 9000 owner, there is no need to upgrade.

-The Philips Sonicare DiamondClean Smart is a much better example of a premium toothbrush.
+The iO Series 6 is a much better example of a premium toothbrush.
 It feels more refined and small touches make it feel more complete.
-Sadly, there is a price premium to be paid.

 Allowing the Genius AI to be charged in the travel case via a USB cable, rather than a separate power adapter would be a big step forward in my opinion.